The Educational Virtues

-This year Tonia, Chelli, and I are working our way through Dr. Christopher Perrin’s Eight Essential Principles of Classical Education.
-Over the last couple months we’ve discussed Festina Lente, Multum non Multa, Repetitio Mater Memoria, and Embodied Learning.
-We’ve also discussed the principle of songs, chants, and jingles and wonder and curiosity.
-Now we’ve reached the educational virtues!
+This year I’m working my way through Dr. Christopher Perrin’s Eight Essential Principles of Classical Education.
+Over the last couple of months, I’ve discussed Festina Lente, Multum non Multa, Repetitio Mater Memoria, and Embodied Learning.
+I’ve also discussed the principle of songs, chants, and jingles and wonder and curiosity.
+Now I’ve reached the educational virtues!

 Dr. Perrin said something interesting in his lecture about the principle of educational virtue.
 He mentioned that student comes from Latin’s studere which means zealous, eager.
 I looked the definition up myself and discovered it also means strive and desire.

 Are your kids zealous and eager about their schoolwork?
 Do they desire to learn about truth, goodness, and beauty?
 Or are they simply going through the motions?

 I have to admit, often it seems my kids go through the motions.
 They’re eager, eager to run off to their own pursuits of books to read, games to play, and friends to visit.
 But are they zealous about learning to love what is good, what is truth, and what is beautiful?

 Am I zealous and eager myself?
 Are you?